warpstreamlabs/bento/website/docs/components/processors/about.md

 Introduced in `v1.4.0`.

-When `error_handling` is set, Bento treats any message-level error as a batch-wide failure, immediately rejecting any batch containing errored messages and propagating a `nack` (negative acknowledgment) to the input layer.
+You can override Bento's default error handling using the `error_handling.strategy` field, changing the behaviour across all processor components.
+For example, a `reject` strategy treats any message-level error as a batch-wide failure, immediately rejecting any batch containing errored messages and propagating a `nack` (negative acknowledgment) to the input layer.
 The handling of rejected messages then depends on the input component's `nack` behavior - by default, triggering the reprocessing failed messages from scratch.

 ```yaml
 pipeline: